rgriff23/rgriff23.github.io/index.md

 **Athletics**

-I played ice hockey for Team Korea in the 2018 Winter Olympics and varsity women's ice hockey at Harvard University from 2006-10.
+I played ice hockey for Team Korea in the 2018 Winter Olympics (I am half-Korean and a dual citizen of the U.S. and South Korea) and varsity women's ice hockey at Harvard University from 2006-10.

 * [Duke Olympian Will Soon Defend Ph.D.](https://today.duke.edu/2018/03/duke-olympian-will-soon-defend-her-phd): Post-Olympics interview about my experience at the Olympics
 * [Harvard Crimson: 15 minutes with Randi Griffin](https://www.thecrimson.com/article/2018/2/1/randi-griffin-15q/): Pre-Olympics interview about my ice hockey journey